kulinacs/icectf16/stage1/kitty.md

     [capital leter][lowercase letter][number 0-9][number 0-9][symbol]

-With this open up a wordlist creator and make a wordlist following the format.
+With this information, create a wordlist following the format.
 Using crunch I created a wordlist that was roughly 12 mb.

     ./crunch 5 5 -t ,@%%^ -o wordlist.txt